ivanvorobei/SPStorkController/README.md

 `SPStorkController` is released under the MIT license.
 Check `LICENSE.md` for details.

 ## Contact
 If you need any application or UI to be developed, message me at hello@ivanvorobei.by.
 I develop iOS apps and create designs, too.
 I use `swift` for development.
 To request more functionality, you should create a new issue.
+My personal account with [apps](https://itunes.apple.com/developer/id1446635817).